FernandoDavis/github-workshop-new/README.md

 # github-workshop
-This is a new repository for the github workshop
+This is a new repository for the Software Development Workshop - GitHub session